Axtell/Axtell/README.md

  - MySQL username + password

-You can use `setup.sh MYSQL_USERNAME MYSQL_PASSWORD` to try to automatically setup most things.
+You can use `setup.sh` to try to automatically setup most things.

 ### Setup